ops-school/admission-challenge/assignments/exercise-6.md

 ## EXERCISE 6

-In this exercise you will write a script that copy files between servers.
+In this exercise you will write a script that copies files between servers.

 ### Requirements
 Please write a script that takes a variable number of arguments, with a minimum of 2 arguments.